MatthiesenXYZ/astro-ghostcms/README.md

 ## Astro Integration Mode

 In this mode, the addon will not be just an API, but will be a full Route takeover, there is plans to add more themes in time, but for now there is only the base Casper theme based on Ghost's main Theme.

-- [Live Demo](https://astro-ghostcms.netlify.app/) of the Astro-GhostCMS integration in action!

 ### Astro Add Installation